crexi-dev/sdet-task/README.md

 Run cypress tests using `ng e2e`, you should see 2 passing tests

-Add tests cases for CRUD Books `/examples/crud/`
+Add tests cases for CRUD Books `/examples/crud/` (adding, editing and deleting book data)

 You should spend no more that a couple of hours on this assignment